My design practice has always been rooted in the belief that data can be humanized — that behind every number there is a person, a texture, a story.

 Safe Diaries

-Writing that undoes itself.
-The hand moves through the motions of journaling — forming letters, following lines — but the script is stripped just far enough that nothing stays readable, not even to me.
-The pages can be kept without being exposed.
+Writing that can be kept without being read.
+The hand moves through the full motions of journaling, forming letters, following lines and releasing what is underneath, but the script is stripped just far enough from legibility that not even I can read it a few minutes later.

-Some are almost graphic, studying how text sits on a surface and what different formats carry implicitly — the letter, the list, the timeline.
+The illegibility is built in from the start: a way of having the page without the exposure.
+The body does the work of letting go, and what remains is the visual trace of that.
+Some are almost graphic, studying how text sits on a surface and what different formats carry implicitly: the letter, the list, the timeline.
 Others are purely gestural, the handwriting loosening into something closer to weather than language.

 Models, Words and Grids